General Camping Information

 However, a camp registrant may occupy a campsite with all his/her children under 18 years old for the basic campsite fee regardless of the total number of family members.

 Fires are permitted in designated fireplaces.
 Ground fires are strictly prohibited at all State campgrounds.
 The use of camp stoves is encouraged.
 Grills are not provided at Hammonasset Beach Campground.
+The possession or use of all classes of fireworks (including sparklers) is prohibited in all state parks and forests.
+Firewood is available for sale at most campgrounds with the exception of Devil's Hopyard State Park and Pachaug State Forest (Green Falls and Mount Misery).

 Minors (under 18) must be accompanied by an adult in attendance who accepts responsibility for the camping party.
 A camping permit cannot be issued to anyone under the age of 18 years.